CheilaDaSilva/Work_Experience_Projects/KPMG Data Analytics Consulting Virtual Internship/README.md

 - Find who the marketing team should be targeting out of the new 1000 customer list as well as the broader market segment to reach out to.
 - Performed an RFM analysis to segment current customers to find the high value customers.

+# Project Overview
+## Tasks Covered
+- Data Quality Assessment: Assessment of data quality and completeness in preparation for analysis.
+	- Skills: Data Quality Analysis; Analytical Dashboard Creation.
+- Data Insights: Targeting high value customers based on customer demographics and attributes.
+	- Skills: Data Analytics; Customer Segmentation; Data Driven Presentation.
+- Data Insights and Presentation: Using visualisations to present insights.
+	- Skills: Data Dashboards; Data Visualisation; Presentation.

+## The Client: Sprocket Central Pty Ltd
+Sprocket Central is a medium-size company/organisation that sells bicycles and accessories.
+The client is looking to expand into a new market and needs help with its customer and transaction data.

+## Datasets
+The client has a large dataset relating to its customers but their team is unsure how to effectively analyse it to help optimise its marketing strategy.
+“the importance of optimising the quality of customer datasets cannot be underestimated.
+The better the quality of the dataset, the better chance you will be able to use it to drive company growth.”

+Client provided KPMG with 3 datasets:
+- Customer Demographic;
+- Customer Addresses;
+- Transactions data in the past 3 months.

+## Project Goal
+We need to use our data analytics skills to recommend a suitable marketing strategy.
+3 tasks will need to be completed over the course of this project.